Techtonica/curriculum/roles-in-tech/developer-advocate.md

 ### Motivation
-A developer evangelist is a spokesperson, mediator and translator between a company and both its technical staff and outside developers.
-It's not always about writing code.
-What if you don't write code?

-You can still set your position in your dream companies like Google.
-All the top companies or you may say brands have a position of "Developer Advocate".
-And on following the correct steps you can be one of them.
+One can define a developer evangelist as a mediator or a translator between a company and the developers.
+Writing code is no more the only way to get into your dream companies like Google.
+Nowadays, almost all companies have a position for developer advocate.

 ### Objectives
 The main objectives of this lesson are mentioned below: